 - Immunosuppressive medicine

 What are the complications of aplastic anemia in a child?

 With proper treatment, most children with aplastic anemia have no complications.

 Without treatment, complications of aplastic anemia include the following:

-- Medication used to treat anemia may cause side effects.
-Talk with your child's health care provider about your child's specific medications.
+- Medicine used to treat anemia may cause side effects.
+Talk with your child's healthcare provider about your child's specific medicines.

 - Problems with growth and development

 - Heart failure

 How can I help my child live with aplastic anemia?